awslabs/graphstorm/docs/source/cli/model-training-inference/single-machine-training-inference.rst

               --restore-model-path model_path/ \
               --save-prediction-path pred_path/

-In the above two CLIs, the ``TASK_COMMAND`` represents one of the five task-specific commands:
+In the above two templates, the ``TASK_COMMAND`` represents one of the five task-specific commands:

     * ``gs_node_classification`` for node classification tasks;
     * ``gs_node_regression`` for node regression tasks;